rajat-sirsikar/rajat-sirsikar.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am Rajat Abhay Sirsikar, a Civil Structural Engineer and Chartered Engineer (India).
-My expertise lies in the analysis, design, and estimation of steel structures, pre-engineered buildings, cold-formed structures, and reinforced concrete buildings.
-I possess in-depth knowledge of various Indian, European, and American structural codes.
+I am Rajat Abhay Sirsikar, a Civil-Structural Engineer and Chartered Engineer (India), with deep expertise in the analysis, design, and cost estimation of:

+- Steel structures
+- Pre-engineered buildings (PEB)
+- Cold-formed steel structures
+- Reinforced concrete buildings

-Currently pursuing my Ph.D. at Indian Institute of Technology Roorkee, my research focuses on computational modelling of train-track-bridge interaction which lies at the intersection of vehicle dynamics, contact mechanics, and bridge engineering; aiming to contribute to safer and more resilient railway infrastructure.
+I am currently pursuing my Ph.D. in the Department of Civil Engineering at the Indian Institute of Technology Roorkee (IIT Roorkee), where my research centers on the computational modelling of train–track–bridge interaction.
+My work integrates vehicle dynamics, wheel–rail contact mechanics, and bridge engineering — with the goal of developing safer, more resilient, and efficient railway infrastructure systems.

-I am passionate about advancing sustainable and resilient infrastructure through research, consulting, and practical engineering solutions.
+Beyond research, I am deeply committed to mentoring and training the next generation of structural engineers.
+Through teaching, academic supervision, industry consulting, and delivering practical design solutions, I strive to bridge the gap between theory and real-world application.

+My mission is to contribute meaningfully to resilient infrastructure by combining rigorous research, innovative thinking, and optimized, constructible engineering solutions that serve both present needs and future demands.

+I welcome opportunities to collaborate on challenging structural projects, research, or knowledge-sharing initiatives in civil and structural engineering.